MBDP-bioinformatics-courses/MBDP_Genomics_2024/Practicals/README.md

 We will use [CheckM2](https://github.com/chklovski/CheckM2) to calculate the completeness and possible contamination in our genome.
 Allocate some resources (>40G memory & 4 threads) and run CheckM2.

-Then run CheckM2 with the following command.
+Allocate resources (1 hour, 4 CPUs and 40G of memory) and run CheckM2 with the following command.

 ```bash
 /projappl/project_2005590/tax_tools/bin/checkm2 predict \